ibuetler/p3s-pcap-anonymize-and-remove/Tutorial.md

     except (AttributeError, IndexError) as e:
         continue
 ```
 It is best to first output the load to the console to see how it is structured.
-In our file a packet containing the sender starts with "MAIL FROM: <...> and a packet containing the receiver with "RCPT TO:<...>.
+In our file, a packet containing the sender starts with "MAIL FROM: <...> and a packet containing the receiver with "RCPT TO:<...>.
 A packet can also be structured in IMF format.
 In a payload in IMF format, the recipient and sender are contained in one packet.
 For example, the packet with the number 257 is in IMF format.
 These begin with "from: ..." where the sender follows and contain the substring "TO:.." where the receiver follows.

 To solve this task, you can for example, after checking whether the port has been used, make three checks whether the respective strings are contained in the payload.
 Then replace sender and receiver as defined at the beginning.